 - Be happy and thankful for what you have.“Be thankful for what you have; you’ll end up having more.
 If you concentrate on what you don’t have, you will never, ever have enough.” – Oprah Winfrey.

-- Spend more time with your parents and grandparents.
+- Spend more time with your loved ones now!
+(Parents, grandparents…).
 One day they will be gone and you will regret not spending more time with them.
 You can learn so much from their personal experience and about your family history.
 You may not care right now but one day, it will matter.

 - Be kind, ALWAYS.”Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.”- Leo Buscaglia